Ignia/Sass-Structure/README.md

 > *Note:* Checked items are considered default directories and should always be maintained, if only as placeholders; unchecked items are either optional or only provided as sample content.

-## General Conventions

-### Import Strategy
+## Import Strategy
-The projects Ignia works on come in a variety of sizes.
-For that reason, it is important that our Sass directory structure be comprehensive enough to accomodate large projects, without adding unnecessary complexity and overhead to small projects.
-To this end, we have aimed to establish a baseline structure that requires relatively few files, as well as a roadmap for how to extend that structure for (very) large projects.
-As a result, some concepts that are typically kept distinct in large projects (such as variables, manifests, and styles) may be conflated in smaller projects.
-For example, every directory (including the root) has a file in it with the same name as the ; e.g., the `/Base` directory contains a file named `_base.scss`.
-For a small site, this file may contain all base styles; for a larger site, however, it will likely be used exclusively as a manifest file by importing other files in the `/Base` directory.
-Regardless of this, authors have the assurance that all dependencies can be imported into the `/Style.scss` file by importing the `/Directory/_directory.scss` file.
+To support a variety of project sizes, some concepts that are typically kept distinct in large projects (such as variables, manifests, and styles) may be consolidated in smaller projects.
+For example, every directory (including the root) has a file in it with the same name as the parent directory; e.g., the `/Base` directory contains a file named `_base.scss`.
+For a small site, this file may contain all base styles; for a larger site, however, it will be used *exclusively* as a manifest (responsible for importing all other files in the `/Base` directory).
+Regardless of a site's state of growth, however, authors have the assurance that all dependencies can be imported into the `/Style.scss` file by simply importing the `/Directory/_directory.scss` file.

 > *Note:* The `/Themes` and `/Views` folders may not have manifest files (e.g., `/Themes/_theme.scss`) as it is recommended that these styles be compiled independent from the centralized CSS file.
 For more information, see the [Themes Directory documentation](./Themes/).

+## Motivation

 ### Emergent Trends
 In developing our Sass structure we aimed to identify emerging trends in how other developers are structuring their Sass projects, instead of relying exclusively on our own internal conventions.
 This is important since Ignia works with many contractors, partners, and client developers.
 To this end, we leveraged commonly used naming conventions such as `/Base`, `/Components`, `/Helpers`, `/Layouts`, `/Vendor`, and `/Views`.